[logo] [logo]

 In transcripts it is normally easy to tell what convention a particular register is using from the context.
 In our search indexes that context is lost.
 Moreover it is not easy to display a dual year within the results.
 The year field is expected to contain exactly four digits.
 Moreover attempts to select and sort by date do not understand dual years and are apt to treat 1749/50 as a division sum and show the result as 34.98 which is not at all what was intended!
 In preparing the indexes we generally use the first four digits of the date as written in the original register.
 So if the parish is working on Julian dates, it will be the Julian year that appears in the index.
 If the parish has already adopted Gregorian dates before 1752, the index will show the Gregorian date.
 If the parish is using dual dates, just the first four digits will appear in the index, which is effectively the Julian date.
 This is what you will see in an index listing.
 So there will occasionaly be scope for a one year error, in cases where a parish has adopted the Gregorian calendar in advance of the official start date.
 The important thing to remember is the point made in the very first paragraph of these "Hints & Tips", that the Search Service is intended as a finding aid, not a complete source of all data.
 Of course, if you have requested a specific search for a single person, the problem does not arise, since we then supply the full details from the transcript, including dual year dates where appropriate.

-There was little people could do about burial entries.
+The Effects of the Stamp Duty Act of 1783 There was little people could do about burial entries.
 The dead had still to be buried.
 It is possible that the act led to an increased number of so-called "common law marriages" (see below).
 However it is in baptisms that the consequences of the act are most visible to the family historian.
-Here the act had two effects.
 Some couples simply did not bother to baptise their children, so you are more likely to encounter "missing baptisms" whilst the act was in force.
 Some of these children may be found being baptised "in a batch" after 1794 but in other cases baptisms are never recorded for them.
-(My personal suspicion is that religious beliefs were satisfied by a surreptitious splash of Holy water, but no register entry was every made.)
-The other effect, seen in some parishes where the incumbent was clearly on the side of his parishioners rather than the government at Westminster, is that whilst the act was in force, a large number of entries in the register are recorded as being the children of "paupers".
+(My personal suspicion is that religious beliefs were satisfied by a surreptitious splash of Holy water, but no register entry was ever made.
+Another effect, seen in some parishes where the incumbent was clearly on the side of his parishioners rather than the government at Westminster, is that whilst the act was in force, a large number of entries in the burial register may be recorded as being "paupers", whilst entries in the baptism register are recorded as being the children of "paupers".
 (At Leafield for example between April 1787 and November 1790, of 59 baptisms, all but 8 were for "paupers".
 The practice stops suddenly at this point.
 Presumably the government noticed!)
-So if you find your ancestor baptised as a pauper during this period, do not shed too many tears for the family's plight.
-They were probably not in penury, they just had an obliging vicar!
+So if you find your ancestor baptised or buried as a pauper during this period, do not shed too many tears for the family's plight.
+They were probably not in penury, they just had an obliging vicar! |

 Why were infants baptised?